dirkpetersen/our-chat/README.md

 Optional prerequisites

 - As this server might process sensitive data, ask for all security software (log forwarder, Antivirus/malware, intrusion prevention) to be preinstalled.
+- Consider an encrypted volume for addional security
 - If you use LDAP, this machine must be able to communicate with the `ldaps port 636` of your enterprise LDAP server (for example, Active Directory).
 - An LDAP/AD security group that contains the users, who are allowed to use the chat system.
 For now, we call this group `our-chat-users`.